AhmedMoussa99/Multi-Task-Recommender-System/README.md

-# Recommender System: Entire Space Multi-Task Model (ESMM)

-### Motivation and Problem Statement

-Our project focuses on "Multi-task Learning for Recommendation" using the Tenrec dataset.
-The goal is to create a model that can perform multiple recommendation tasks simultaneously, such as item recommendation and click-through rate (CTR) prediction.
-By jointly optimizing these tasks, our aim is to improve the accuracy and performance of recommendation systems compared to single-task models.

-### Background and Objectives

-Recommender systems play a crucial role in enhancing user experience on online platforms by providing personalized recommendations.
-Multi-task learning has emerged as a promising approach for recommendation systems, enabling models to leverage shared information between tasks and improve accuracy.

-We chose to investigate multi-task learning for recommendation systems using the Tenrec dataset to enhance the effectiveness of recommendation algorithms.
-By incorporating multiple tasks into a single model, we aim to capture complex user-item interactions and preferences, leading to more accurate and personalized recommendations.

-Our objectives are to:
-1. Explore and implement state-of-the-art models for multi-task learning in recommendation systems.
-2. Evaluate and compare the performance of these models on the Tenrec dataset.
-3. Contribute to the research community by providing insights into multi-task learning for recommender systems.

-### Related Work

-We have reviewed several relevant papers, including:
-1. "Collaborative Filtering for Implicit Feedback Datasets" by Hu et al.
-2. "Factorization Machines" by Rendle.
-3. "Session-based Recommendations with Recurrent Neural Networks" by Hidasi et al.
-4. "Deep Neural Networks for YouTube Recommendations" by Covington et al.

-### Basic Data Exploration

-The Tenrec dataset consists of around 5 million users and 140 million interactions from two real-world recommendation platforms.
-It includes user-item interaction data, user features (e.g., age, gender), item features (e.g., title, category), and interaction types (e.g., click, like, share).

-The dataset is divided into training, validation, and test sets, along with a features file containing user and item features.
-We will use this dataset to train, evaluate, and compare different recommender systems.

-### Experiment Design and Work Distribution

-To achieve our goals, we have outlined a systematic approach:

-1. Data Exploration and Preprocessing: Member 1 will analyze and preprocess the Tenrec dataset.
-2. Algorithm Selection: Each member will choose a model from the leaderboard.
-Member 2 will explore LightGCN, Member 3 will investigate NGCF, and Member 4 will consider ESMM.
-3. Model Implementation and Training: Based on their selections, each member will implement and train their model on the Tenrec dataset.
-4. Model Evaluation and Comparison: Each member will evaluate their model using precision, recall, and AUC-ROC metrics and compare them against baseline models and other team members' models.
-5. Integration and Ensemble: The team will integrate individual models into a unified ensemble model, leveraging the strengths of each algorithm to enhance recommendation performance.

-Throughout the project, close collaboration, regular meetings, and knowledge sharing will ensure comprehensive understanding and successful implementation.

-### Team Members

-1. Ahmed Moussa - Model Implementation and Training
-2. Adel Abdelfatah - Algorithm Selection (LightGCN)
-3. Ali Aboelela - Algorithm Selection (NGCF)
-4. AbdAllah Ibrahim - Algorithm Selection (ESMM)

-### References
+**Recommender System: Multi-Task Learning for Recommendation**

+## General Requirements

+Welcome to our project on "Multi-Task Learning for Recommendation."
+In this group-based project, we aim to explore and implement multi-task learning techniques for recommendation systems using the Tenrec dataset.
+Each team member will be responsible for working on one model or pipeline, ensuring that we collectively benefit from the task.
+This project proposal outlines our approach to achieve the following goals:

+1. Familiarize ourselves with experiment design and dataset preparation for deep-learning tasks.
+2. Understand state-of-the-art models for recommendation tasks.
+3. Replicate SOTA models and apply them to new datasets.
+4. Compare and conclude on the performance of SOTA models.
+5. Collaborate with each other to enhance our knowledge on the specific task.
+6. Present our findings through a recorded presentation and a replicate package for all experiments.
+7. Create a neat replication package in a notebook file (ipynb) for final evaluation.

+In the following sections, we will detail our motivation, problem statement, related work, data exploration, experiment design, and work distribution.

+## Motivation and Problem Statement

+**Problem Statement:**
+Our objective is to develop a multi-task learning model that can simultaneously perform multiple recommendation tasks, including item recommendation and click-through rate (CTR) prediction, using the Tenrec dataset.
+We want to improve recommendation accuracy and CTR prediction compared to single-task models.
+The success of our project will be measured through appropriate evaluation metrics for recommendation accuracy and CTR prediction.

+**Motivation and Background:**
+Recommender systems are crucial for online platforms, helping users discover relevant content and enhancing their experience.
+Multi-task learning has emerged as a promising approach for recommendation systems.
+By jointly learning multiple related tasks, such as item recommendation and CTR prediction, multi-task models can leverage shared information and improve recommendation accuracy.

+We are motivated to explore multi-task learning for recommendation systems using the Tenrec dataset to enhance the effectiveness of recommendation algorithms.
+This will provide users with more personalized and accurate recommendations, leading to increased user engagement, conversion rates, and customer satisfaction.
+Moreover, our investigation and implementation of multi-task learning techniques will contribute to the research community and industry practitioners, driving further advancements in the field of recommender systems.

+**User Groups Benefitting from the Outcome:**
+1. Online Platform Providers: E-commerce websites and streaming services can benefit from improved recommendation accuracy and CTR prediction, leading to increased user engagement and satisfaction.
+2. Users: Online platform users will receive more personalized and relevant recommendations aligned with their preferences and needs.
+3. Researchers and Practitioners: Our project's findings and insights will advance the understanding of multi-task learning techniques in recommendation systems, serving as a benchmark for evaluating different approaches and driving further research and development in the field.

+## Related Work

+In our exploration of multi-task learning for recommendation systems, we found the following related work:

+1. **Collaborative Filtering for Implicit Feedback Datasets**
+   - Paper by Hu, Yifan, et al.
+   - Description: Proposes a collaborative filtering approach for implicit feedback datasets, demonstrating its effectiveness on the Amazon Product Reviews dataset.

+2. **Factorization Machines**
+   - Paper by Rendle, Steffen.
+   - Description: Introduces factorization machines, a generic model for predicting user-item preferences in recommender systems, with evaluations on the MovieLens dataset.

+3. **Session-based Recommendations with Recurrent Neural Networks**
+   - Paper by Hidasi, Balazs, et al.
+   - Description: Proposes a session-based recommendation model based on recurrent neural networks (RNNs), achieving state-of-the-art performance on the Last.fm dataset.

+4. **Deep Neural Networks for YouTube Recommendations**
+   - Paper by Covington, Paul, et al.
+   - Description: Presents a deep learning architecture for personalized video recommendations on YouTube, showing the effectiveness of deep neural networks in improving user engagement.

+## Basic Data Exploration

+The Tenrec dataset, curated by Tencent AI Lab, contains data from two real-world recommendation platforms: a news feed platform and a video feed platform.
+It comprises around 5 million users and 140 million interactions and includes user IDs, item IDs, interaction types, timestamps, user features, and item features.
+The dataset is a valuable resource for training and evaluating new recommender systems and comparing different models' performance.

+## Experiment Design and Work Distribution

+To achieve our goals, we have designed a systematic approach to address the multi-task learning for recommendation systems.
+Each team member will focus on a specific aspect:

+1. **Data Exploration and Preprocessing (Member 1)**: This member will analyze the Tenrec dataset, handle missing values, and preprocess the data for further analysis.

+2. **Algorithm Selection (All Members)**: Each member will review and select an algorithm from the leaderboard.
+Member 2 will explore the LightGCN algorithm, Member 3 will investigate NGCF, and Member 4 will focus on ESMM.

+3. **Model Implementation and Training (Members 2, 3, and 4)**: Each member will implement their selected algorithm and train it on the Tenrec dataset, optimizing for recommendation accuracy and CTR prediction.

+4. **Model Evaluation and Comparison (All Members)**: Each member will evaluate their implemented model using metrics like precision, recall, and AUC-ROC.
+Comparisons will be made against baseline models and other team members' models.

+5. **Integration and Ensemble (

+Member 1)**: The team will integrate individual models into a unified ensemble model that leverages the strengths of each algorithm to improve overall recommendation performance.

+Throughout the project, regular meetings and discussions will facilitate collaboration, knowledge sharing, and addressing challenges collectively.

+## References

 [1] P. Covington, J. Adams, and E. Sargin.
-Deep Neural Networks for YouTube Recommendations.
-In Proceedings of the 22nd ACM SIGKDD International Conference on Knowledge Discovery and Data Mining, 2016.
+Deep neural networks for YouTube recommendations.
+In Proceedings of the 22nd ACM SIGKDD international conference on Knowledge discovery and data mining, 2016.

 [2] B. Hidasi, A. Karatzoglou, L. Baltrunas, and D. Tikk.
-Session-based Recommendations with Recurrent Neural Networks. arXiv preprint arXiv:1511.06939, 2015.
+Session-based recommendations with recurrent neural networks. arXiv preprint arXiv:1511.06939, 2015.

 [3] Y. Hu, Y. Koren, and C. Volinsky.
-Collaborative Filtering for Implicit Feedback Datasets.
+Collaborative filtering for implicit feedback datasets.
 In 2008 Eighth IEEE International Conference on Data Mining, 2008.

 [4] S. Rendle.
-Factorization Machines.
+Factorization machines.
 In 2010 IEEE International Conference on Data Mining, 2010.

+---

+**The Leader: Ahmed Moussa 20398549**
+**Member 2: Adel Abdelfatah 20398047**
+**Member 3: Ali Aboelela 20398556**
+**Member 4: AbdAllah Ibrahim 20398554**